adlibre/dms-installer/README.md

 	usage: install.sh [ all ] [ dms | couchdb ]

+If you wish to customise the installation please download and review the default configuration settings at the top of the script.

 ## Installation

 For the simplest install install all the components on a single host with